bright/new-www/content/blog/ultimate-guide-to-healthtech.md

 ## eHealth companies worth watching

-If you want to look closely at some companies that are changing healthcare, we listed some startups and larger organizations that are worth watching!
+If you want to look closely at some companies that are changing custom [healthcare software development](/our-areas/healthcare-software-development/), we listed some startups and larger organizations that are worth watching!

 **TeleHealth companies to watch**: [Camascope](https://www.camascope.com/), [MedKitDoc](https://medkitdoc.de/en), [Maven](https://www.mavenclinic.com/).